top of page

 Cons of Starlink

-• Provides access to high speed, low latency internet that opens up possibilities for work, play, marine systems and onboard safety
+• Provides access to high speed, low latency internet that opens up possibilities, especially for people who have traditionally struggled to get good internet access

-• Works as well-offshore as it does coastal or inland
+• For boaters, it works as well-offshore as it does coastal or inland

-• Able to pause the plans on a monthly basis when not in use
+• Able to switch your plan to the cheaper "Standby Mode" when not in use

 • Cheaper than legacy satellite internet options